 A small number of UK housing providers are now utilizing construction integrated manufacturing (CIM), also known as modular construction, to deliver new homes.
 The potential for this form of housing provision to speed up and diversify housing delivery is of growing interest among policy makers and wider industry stakeholders (Mayoral Housing Strategy, 2018; RICS, 2018; Letwin, 2018, Farmer, 2016).
-Indeed, CIM has the potential to introduce greater levels of productivity, quality, quantity, sustainability, design and diversity to the UK housing system.
+Indeed, modular construction has the potential to introduce greater levels of productivity, quality, quantity, sustainability, design and diversity to the UK housing system.
 Despite these advantages, the level of take up and adoption into the market remains limited and the UK now lags behind the US, Germany, Sweden, Japan, France and the Netherlands in utilizing CIM technologies to deliver new homes.

-Timeline: April 2019 – April 2020
+Timeline: April 2020 – December 2020